Generated client

 This will generate a single file with zero dependancies in your current directory.

-To output the client directly into your frontend project you can either pass an output path
+To output the client directly into your frontend project you can either pass an output path.

 keel client --output ../myFrontend/src

-or by running the CLI from your frontend project and referencing the Keel directory
+Or by running the CLI from your frontend project and referencing the Keel directory

 keel client -d ../myKeelApp